ddev/ddev/docs/content/users/usage/troubleshooting.md

 ## Limitations on Symbolic Links (symlinks)

-Symbolic links are widely used but have specific limitations in many environments, not just in DDEV.
+Symbolic links are widely used but have specific limitations in many environments beyond DDEV.
 Here are some of the ways those may affect you:

 * **Crossing mount boundaries**: Symlinks may not generally cross between network mounts.
 In other words, if you have a relative symlink in the root of your project directory on the host that points to `../somefile.txt`, that symlink will not be valid inside the container where `../` is a completely different filesystem (and is typically not mounted).
 * **Symlinks to absolute paths**: If you have an absolute symlink to something like `/Users/xxx/somefile.txt` on the host, it will not be resolvable inside the container because `/Users` is not mounted there.
 Some tools, especially on Magento 2, may create symlinks to rooted paths, with targets like `/var/www/html/path/to/something`.
 These basically can’t make it to the host and may create errors.
 * **Windows restrictions on symlinks**: Inside the Docker container on Windows, you may not be able to create a symlink that goes outside the container.
 * **Mutagen restrictions on Windows symlinks**: On macOS and Linux (including WSL2) the default `.ddev/mutagen/mutagen.yml` chooses the `posix-raw` type of symlink handling.
-(See [mutagen docs](https://mutagen.io/documentation/synchronization/symbolic-links)).
+(See [Mutagen docs](https://mutagen.io/documentation/synchronization/symbolic-links)).
 This basically means that any symlink created will try to sync, regardless of whether it’s valid in the other environment.
 However, Mutagen does not support posix-raw on traditional Windows, so DDEV uses the `portable` symlink mode.
 So on Windows with Mutagen, symlinks have to be strictly limited to relative links that are inside the Mutagen section of the project.

 ### Delete and Re-Download Docker Images

 In a few unusual cases, the actual downloaded Docker images can somehow get corrupted.
 Deleting the images will force them to be re-downloaded or rebuilt.
-This does no harm, as everything is just rebuilt, but a `ddev start` will take longer while it downloads needed resources:
+This does no harm, as everything is rebuilt, but running `ddev start` will take longer while it downloads needed resources:

 ```bash
 ddev poweroff